kamalber/spring-boot-angular4-authentication/README.md

 - Spring MVC (Tomcat)

 ## Installation
-The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies
+The project is created with Maven, so you just need to import it to your IDE(Eclipse,..) and build the project to resolve the dependencies

 ## Database configuration
 Create a MySQL database with the name `springbootdb`and add the credentials to `/resources/application.properties`.